mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: Cable

 This node defines a cable object.
-Cable describes the physical realization of a connection between two GDTF `WiringObject` nodes.
+Cable describes the physical realization of a connection between two [Connection](#node-definition-connection) nodes.
 A cable has one start and one end and may carry one or more signals.
 The defined Cable Node Attributes are specified in Table XX.

 Node name: `Cable`